DAYFA1R/overlord/README.md

 *	While this may simplify things for newer developers, I by no means would suggest using this program as a replacement for **actually learning/getting into the habit of using UNIX commands**, or the native tools your framework or library ships with.
 This is intended to *at best* give back a few seconds here and there to people who have already mastered the commands this program intends to streamline.

 ## Features/Usage/Roadmap
-Subject to change, but this section essentially represents the spec that I wish to build `overlord` in mind with.
+Subject to change, but this section represents the spec that I wish to build `overlord` in mind with.

 ### `overlord` (`ov`): Get general usage information
 Nothing special to see here, it's essentially the same as running `git`, or the `help` argument in most applications.